yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 *   `security.login_disallow_forward_proxy`: Set to `true` to allow the Tyk Dashboard login to ignore the host from the `X-Forwarded-For` header when accessing the Dashboard via a proxy.
 This can be useful for limiting retry attempts.

-*   `security.audit_log_path`: This sets the path to your audit log.
+*   `security.audit_log_path`: This sets the path to your audit log and enables audit with default settings.
 It will log all user actions and response statuses to it.
 Security information such as passwords are not logged.

 *   `security.allow_admin_reset_password`: This allows an admin user to reset the password of other users.
 The default is false.